Estimating Costs and Time in Instructional Design

 Although the budget may not be correct the first time, especially if the training is new or complicated, it still should be performed at this time to give the training staff a goal to aim for.
 The budget or the program can be adjusted when more information has been obtained.
 After all, this is what the ISD model is all about, performing evaluations throughout the various phases and then using the feedback to adjust the program for the desired results.

-If it becomes evident that the resources to implement the best training strategy are not available, then it is important that all the personnel involved in the project are brought in on the decision making process.
-This includes both clients and training developers.
+If it becomes evident that the resources to implement the best training strategy are not available, then it is important that all the personnel involved in the project are brought in on the decision making process, to include both clients and training designers.

 Training Cost Guidelines

-Listed below are some various costs for estimating training costs.
+Listed below are some various estimates for estimating training costs.
 Remember, these are only estimates, as they will vary with experience, type of training, skill level, etc. After implementing a few training programs, you should adjust these estimates by taking into account your actual training costs.
-This is one reason for maintaining a well organized audit trail.
+This is one reason for maintaining a well-organized audit trail.

 - Produce a professional video - $1,000 to $3,000 per-finished-minutes (PFM) depending upon concept, locations, talent, special effects, etc.

-- With today's small cameras and video recorders, such as the Flip, videos can be produced at a much cheaper cost (about $200.00).
+- With today's small cameras and video recorders, videos can be produced at a much cheaper cost.
 While they may not look as professional, they can often do a quite satisfactory job.

 - Produce professional slides - $15 to $50 per slide.

-- Get photos from Stock.XCHNG (free), iStock ($1-$27 depending on size), flickr (click on the Creative Commons-licensed content button to search for free photos)
+- Get photos from Stock.XCHNG (free), iStock, flickr (click on the Creative Commons-licensed content button to search for free photos)

 - Produce professional audio tape - $25 to $150 per minute

-- Make your own digital recording - Audacity (Mac & PC, free), Wiretap (Mac), Total Recorder (PC).
+- Make your own digital recording - Audacity (free), Wiretap (Mac), Total Recorder (PC).

 - Student guide - four to eight hours development time to produce 1/2 to 2 pages depending on technical specifications.